 Individual LearningActivities

-Children can use Topmarks independently on classroom computers or tablets for consolidation and practice.
+Children can use Topmarks independently on classroom computers or tablets for consolidation and practise.
 The games provide immediate feedback, allowing children to learn from mistakes.
 This frees teachers to work with other groups while children practise and develop self-regulation skills.

 Home Learning and Homework Support